 Abstract

-The technological advancement in the last decade has affected all areas of our lives as well as personnel selection processes.
-The current research compares between virtual assessment center (VAC) and face to face assessment center (FTF AC) in terms of validity, reliability and psychometric properties.
-It reports two studies: 1) a field study that included 11,157 candidates in a selection for military positions, participating in a FTF AC or a VAC.
-The study compared the assessment of the candidates in these two ACs while focusing on their distributions, reliability and structural validity.
-It was found that there were many similarities between these two ACs: their distributions were similar; the average assessments were similar or slightly higher in some of the VAC's dimensions; reliability between the assessors was high in both AC, and the validity seems similar.
-2) Study of 123 participants (working in the organization) who performed a VAC and received a functional assessment from their supervisor in order to examine the validity of the VAC.
+Technological advances in every aspect of life in the last decade have changed personnel selection processes.
+This study compares virtual assessment centers (VACs) and face-to-face assessment centers (FTF-ACs) in terms of validity, reliability and psychometrics.
+It reports two closely-related studies.
+The first is a field study that included 11,157 candidates participating in an FTF-AC or a VAC in a selection process for military positions.
+The study compared the assessments of the candidates in these two ACs while focusing on the assessment distributions, reliability, and structural validity.
+Many similarities between these two ACs: their distributions were similar; the average assessments were similar, or slightly higher in some of the VACs’ dimensions; reliability between the assessors was high in both ACs, and the validity appeared similar.
+The second study addresses the results of functional assessments by supervisors of 123 organization’s internal participants who performed a VAC in order to examine its validity.
 The study shows predictive validity for only some of the assessed dimensions.
-These results point to similarities in psychometric aspects between VAC and FTF AC.
-Recommendations to human resource managers and research are discussed.
+These results point to similarities in psychometric aspects between VACs and FTF-ACs.
+Recommendations for human resource managers and for further research are discussed.

-Key words: Virtual Assessment Center, reliability, validity, Virtual simulation, Virtual leaderless group discussion
+Key words: Virtual Assessment Center, reliability, validity, virtual simulation, virtual leaderless group discussion

 Introduction

-During the last decade, there has been significant progress and development in innovative technologies to assist in selection processes (Langer et al., 2018; Woods et al., 2020).
-This progress was even significantly intensified with the outbreak of the Covid-19 epidemic in late 2019, which accelerated the transition of selection processes to a virtual format in order to adhere to social distancing guidelines (e.g., Jones & Abdelfattah, 2020; Joshi et al., 2020).
-The transition to virtual selection makes the process faster and more efficient and by reducing the barriers of distance, cost and time it is even accessible to a wider range of candidates (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003; Galen Kroeck & Magnusen, 1997).
-However, while the pace of development and the use of virtual selection tools is extensive and rapid, the pace of scientific research is long and slow and therefore there is a significant gap between practice and the scientific basis on virtual assessment centers (Blacksmith et al., 2016; Woods et al., 2020).
+Over the last decade, there has been significant progress and development in innovative technologies to assist in organizational selection processes (Langer et al., 2018; Woods et al., 2020).
+The COVID-19 pandemic, with its social distancing guidelines, has further accelerated the transition to virtual selection processes (Jones & Abdelfattah, 2020; Joshi et al., 2020).
+Virtual selection makes the process faster and more efficient, gives organizations access to a wider pool of candidates, and, by reducing the barriers of distance, saves on costs and time (Chapman & Rowe, 2001; Chapman & Webster, 2001, 2003; Galen Kroeck & Magnusen, 1997).
+However, while the pace of development and the adoption of virtual selection tools has been extensive and rapid, scientific research in the area has lagged behind, resulting in a significant gap between actual practice and the theoretical basis for virtual assessment centers (Blacksmith et al., 2016; Woods et al., 2020).

-Woods et al. (2020) pointed out in their review to the potential harm in the use of new selection technologies without knowledge of the implications and changes they may create.
-This potential impairment has led researchers in the field to point to an urgent need to develop distinct literature on the subject of selection technologies, assuming that technological selection tools are fundamentally different from traditional tools, and as such require tackling unique challenges (Chamorro-Premuzic et al., 2016; Tippins, 2015; Woods et al., 2020).
-Extensive literature review on studies written with the aim of narrowing the research gap in the field (e.g., Woods et al., 2020), found that these studies focused only on some technology-based selection tools (e.g., web-based tests or video-conference interviews - Stone et al., 2013).
-Moreover, as far as we could find research focusing on virtual assessment center (VAC) has not yet been published.
-Similar to expanding the use of virtual interviews (e.g., Sears et al., 2013) and online call-based focus groups (Stewart & Shamdasani, 2017), and alongside the limitations of the global Covid-19 epidemic, it can be expected that the use of video call technology will also expand for assessment center (AC).
+Woods et al. (2020) point out the potential risks of using new selection technologies without a proper understanding of their effects and implications.
+This has led researchers in the field to call for the urgent development of a distinct literature on selection technologies, on the assumption that technological selection tools are fundamentally different from traditional tools, and, as such, present unique challenges (Chamorro-Premuzic et al., 2016; Tippins, 2015; Woods et al., 2020).
+An extensive literature review focused on studies performed to reduce this gap in the research (e.g., Woods et al., 2020) found that existing studies examined only some technology-based selection tools (e.g., web-based tests or video-conference interviews [Stone et al., 2013]).
+Moreover, there seems to be no published research focusing on virtual assessment centers (VACs).
+In the context of the COVID-19 pandemic especially, it is very likely that the use of video technology for assessment centers (ACs) will expand, as has happened with virtual interviews (Sears et al., 2012) and online call–based focus groups (Stewart & Shamdasani, 2017).